mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 Configuration
 ~~~~~~~~~~~~~

+Create the directory where MongoDB stores data files before deploying
+MongoDB.

-Specify the run time configuration on each system in a :doc:`configuration
+Specify the :program:`mongod` configuration in a :doc:`configuration
 file </reference/configuration-options>` stored in ``/etc/mongod.conf``
 or a related location.
-Create the directory where MongoDB stores data
-files before deploying MongoDB.

-For more information about the run time options used above and other
+For more information about configuration options, see
-configuration options, see :doc:`/reference/configuration-options`.
+:doc:`/reference/configuration-options`.